bubbybumble/personal-budget-final/README.md

 I chose to host this on a fedora droplet as fedora is what I use for my laptop and it would replicate the conditions I had when I made it.
 I know we were taught how to use Centos7, the old downstream of RHEL, and Fedora is an upstream of it, in fact even more upstream than centos.
 However I still think the tradeoff for this assignment is worth it since I have verified on my machine that it works.

 For the server I am using nginx and gunicorn.
 I have to change some of the IP addresses on the server side, mainly anything that uses localhost.

+Also, for some reason you must refresh for the pie chart to work after the first piece of data is added.
+It updates after that though.